Glimesh/api-docs/content/docs/chat/Projects/TypescriptChatbot.md

 ```

 This will complete the chat connection and send us chat messages on the specified ID.
-If you know your channel ID you can add it to the above code.
+If you know your channel ID you can add it to the above code replacing 6 with your ID.
 If you do not know your ID you can head to [/API](https://glimesh.tv/api) and make the below query in the editor replacing Mytho with your channel.
 It will return the ID of your channel.

 ```graphql
 query {